mskorkowski/relm4-store/book/examples/01-todo/01-model.md

 Business model are the data your application must handle to solve a specific problem your application is designed for.
 For a todo it would be tasks and all the data related to managing tasks.
 In this chapter you will see how to implement a business model data.
 Structures which describe business model implement `relm4-store::Record`.
 To make it easier to disambiguate between view model and business model in later parts `model` will be referring to the `view model` and `records` will be a reference to the `business model`.

+In the database analogy records are rows in database table.

 ## What are we going to do in this chapter?

 We are writing simple todo list.
 So we need to talk about tasks!